• Skip to primary navigation

 1. Serve warm with a dollop of whipped cream or a scoop of vanilla ice cream (honeycomb ice cream is good too).

-2. Drizzle with a warm caramel or butterscotch sauce for an extra touch of sweetness.
+2. Drizzle with a warm caramel, maple syrup, or butterscotch sauce for an extra touch of sweetness.

-3. Serve with a side of custard for cold winter days.
+3. Serve with a side of custard on cold winter days.

 4. Top with a sprinkle of chopped nuts or a dusting of icing sugar.

-5. For a breakfast twist, serve the apple crumble cold with a dollop of thick Greek yogurt.
+5. For a breakfast twist, serve the apple crumble with a dollop of thick Greek yogurt.

 A bowl of apple crumble and custard.